TA

 Serving: Chilled

-A plant-based milk made from soybeans.
-It's a common breakfast drink and can be served hot or cold, often with added sugar or flavorings.
+Plant-based milk made from soybeans.
+Common breakfast drink served hot or cold, often with added sugar or flavorings.
+Essential part of Taiwanese breakfast culture.

 plant-based milkHot